What Do We Know About Space?

 • Interstellar space is the physical space between the star systems in a galaxy.
 It is filled with the interstellar medium (ISM), which consists of gas and dust.

 • Intergalactic space is the physical space between galaxies.
-It is very close to a total vacuum, as it’s generally free of dust and debris.
+It is very close to a total vacuum, as it’s almost empty, but filled with extremely thin ionized gas.

 What is space made of?